Hỏa Lò Prison: Vietnam War

-In 1968, Walter Heynowski and Gerhard Scheumann from East Germany filmed in the prison the 4-chapter series Pilots in Pajamas with interviews with American pilots in the prison, that they claimed were unscripted.
+In 1968, Walter Heynowski and Gerhard Scheumann from East Germany filmed in the prison the 4-chapter series Pilots in Pajamas with interviews with American pilots in the prison, which they claimed were unscripted.

-Heynowski and Scheumann asked them about the contradictions in their self image and their war behavior and between the Code of the United States Fighting Force and their behavior during and after capture.
+Heynowski and Scheumann asked them about the contradictions in their self-image and their war behavior and between the Code of the United States Fighting Force and their behavior during and after capture.

 Regarding treatment at Hỏa Lò and other prisons, the North Vietnamese countered by stating that prisoners were treated well and in accordance with the Geneva Conventions.
 During 1969, they broadcast a series of statements from American prisoners that purported to support this notion.
 The North Vietnamese also maintained that their prisons were no worse than prisons for POWs and political prisoners in South Vietnam, such as the one on Côn Sơn Island.
 Mistreatment of Viet Cong and North Vietnamese prisoners and South Vietnamese dissidents in South Vietnam's prisons was indeed frequent, as was North Vietnamese abuse of South Vietnamese prisoners and their own dissidents.

 Beginning in late 1969, treatment of the prisoners at Hỏa Lò and other camps became less severe and generally more tolerable.
 Following the late 1970 attempted rescue operation at Sơn Tây prison camp, most of the POWs at the outlying camps were moved to Hỏa Lò, so that the North Vietnamese had fewer camps to protect.
 This created the "Camp Unity" communal living area at Hỏa Lò, which greatly reduced the isolation of the POWs and improved their morale.